How Nonprofits Can Use Google Analytics for Virtual Fundraisers

 Data is at the core of modern nonprofit fundraising.
 Want to secure a major gift?
 Attract new supporters to your nonprofit?
 Understand why supporters are lapsing after making a donation?
 Donor data analysis is your new best friend.

 With this in mind, it’s no surprise that supporter data is key to improving your virtual fundraisers, as well.
 However, considering much of the internet can feel like a mysterious Wild West, especially for nonprofits that are used to on-the-ground fundraising, it can feel challenging to collect and analyze this data.

-This is where Google Analytics comes in.
+That’s where Google Analytics comes into play.